Where are the stories in your books set?

 Were these stories based on actual cases?

-What period of time do these stories take place?
+What time period do your novels take place?

 Do you plan to write more books?